wvteijlingen/react-native-themed-styles/README.md

 import { useTheme } from "react-native-themed-styles"
 import { createStyles } from "./themes"

+// Create a themed StyleSheet by using the `createStyles` function that you
+// exported from themes.ts.
 const themedStyles = createStyles(theme => ({
   container: {
     backgroundColor: theme.backgroundColor,